 That means systemd's D-Bus service (which is called org.freedesktop.systemd1) must be running on

 your D-Bus.
-For user units the session D-Bus is
+For user units, the session D-Bus is

-It seems that systemd's D-Bus service is only available when D-Bus itself is started via systemd.
+Systemd's D-Bus service is only available when D-Bus itself is started via systemd.
 That

 it is usually started via "socket activation" (e.g. /usr/lib/systemd/user/dbus.socket for the session